BSSW Program Advising

 - Starfish/MavConnect, also known as Starfish, is an online program that keeps you connected with your classes, schedules.
 It also is used by your BSSW Program Advisor and your professors to keep you informed of your progress in your classes.

-- SBS Advising Center: The staff helps students learn about university graduation and general education requirements and academic supports available on campus.
+- Allied Health Advising Office: The staff helps students learn about university graduation and general education requirements and academic supports available on campus.
 This office helps with first year student and transfer advising.
 Staff provides advising tools and tips, assists with interpreting DARS, and assists with general education or course completion problems.
 They also provide support for students on academic probation or suspension.

 - University Academic Resources and Policies

 - University Resources for Students

 - Office of New Students and Families Program Advising Information